-Metricly Slack Notification
+Metricly graphical alert in Slack

 Metric charts become especially useful with external tools and environments, such as the cloud.
 This integrates the additional data you need in the form of graphs, and opens the door to new functionality beyond troubleshooting.
 One cost-savings example is the ability to turn off a metered cloud instance that has been idle for a specified amount of time.